This chapter describes some issues that can arise with the Java sound technology and suggests causes and workarounds.

 Java Sound supports a set of audio file formats, for example AU, AIF, and WAV.
 Most of the file formats are only containers and can contain audio data in various compressed audio formats.
 Java Sound file readers support some formats (uncompressed PCM, a-law, mu-law), but do not support ADPCM, MP3, and others.

 Java Sound also supports plug-ins for file readers and writers through the service provider interface (SPI).
 You can use Sun, third-party, or your own plug-ins to read various audio files.
-In any case you must handle the presence of the plug-in, for example, by distributing the required plug-ins with your application or by requiring plug-ins to be installed in the client Java environment.
+In any case, you must handle the presence of the plug-in, for example, by distributing the required plug-ins with your application or by requiring plug-ins to be installed in the client Java environment.

 Java Sound supports various audio formats, but their availability depends on the operating system.
 To use some audio format for recording or playing, the format must be supported by your system (sound card drivers).
 Use supported formats as much as possible: PCM; 8 or 16 bits; 8000, 11025, 22050, 44100 Hz.
-The formats are supported by most if not all present sound cards.
-Most sound cards support only PCM formats, and even if the driver supports mu-law, it requires some modification to the software.
-If you need to play or record mu-law data, the preferred way is to convert it to PCM format through a format converter.
+The formats are supported by most sound cards.
+Most sound cards support only PCM formats, and even if the driver supports mu-law, then it requires some modification to the software.
+If you need to play or record mu-law data, then the preferred way is to convert it to PCM format through a format converter.

 AudioSystem.getAudioInputStream documentation for details about format conversion.